All Episodes

 I just wanted to point out the hypocrisy of our elected.

-When there's whenever there's a new tax or mandate like Obamacare, that very next tax return, the IRS is there ready to enact that penalty.
+Whenever there's a new tax or mandate like Obamacare, that very next tax return, the IRS is there ready to enact that penalty.

 But you've got long-standing immigration law, and all of a sudden, not so fast, you can't deport the families.

-It's it's hypocrisy.
+It's hypocrisy.

-Yeah, but it's you're you I mean, you're you're you're right.
+Yeah, but it's, I mean, you're right.

 I mean, I understand exactly what you're saying.

-We've got a set of laws on immigration, and they will not up to now enforce them.
+We've got a set of laws on immigration, and they will not, up to now, enforce them.

-They have not been enforcing them, left and right.
+They have not been enforcing them left and right.

 But when it comes to a tax, when it comes to an audit, when it comes to a mandate that you buy something, they're right in there monitoring everything you do, making sure you pay everything you owe instantly.

-On Obamacare, the thing that you have to remember on this is it's it's a minor point in the big scheme, but the Republicans never voted for it.
+On Obamacare, the thing that you have to remember on this is it's a minor point in the big scheme, but the Republicans never voted for it.

-And it's important to remember this, and that's why the Democrats had to use all kinds of tricks to get this passed, including budget resolution.
+And that's why the Democrats had to use all kinds of tricks to get this passed, including budget resolution.

 They made Obamacare part of the budget.